 In the eastern North Pacific Ocean, the harbor porpoise ranges from Point Barrow, along the Alaska coast, and down the west coast of North America to Point Conception, California (Gaskin 1984).
 The harbor porpoise primarily frequents coastal waters.
 Relatively high densities of harbor porpoise have been recorded along the coasts of Washington and northern Oregon and California.
-Relative to the waters off the west coast of the continental U. S., harbor porpoise do not occur in high densities in Alaska waters (Dahlheim et al. submitted).
+Relative to the waters off the U. S. West Coast, harbor porpoise do not occur in high densities in Alaska waters (Dahlheim et al. submitted).
 Stock discreteness in the eastern North Pacific was analyzed using mitochondrial DNA from samples collected along the west coast (Rosel 1992) and is summarized in Osmek et al. (1994).
 Two distinct mitochondrial DNA groupings or clades exist.
-One clade is present in California, Washington, British Columbia and Alaska (no samples were available from Oregon), while the other is found only in California and
+One clade is present in California, Washington, British Columbia and Alaska (no samples were available from Oregon), while the other is found only in California and Washington.
+Although these two clades are not geographically distinct by latitude, the results may indicate a low mixing rate for harbor porpoise along the west coast of North America.
+Investigation of pollutant loads in harbor porpoise ranging from California to the Canadian border also suggests restricted harbor porpoise movements (Calambokidis and Barlow 1991).
+Further genetic testing of the same data mentioned above along with additional samples found significant genetic differences for 4 of the 6 pair-wise comparisons between the four areas investigated: California, Washington, British Columbia, and Alaska (Rosel et al. 1995).
+These results demonstrate that harbor porpoise along the west coast of North America are not panmictic or migratory, and that movement is sufficiently restricted to evolve genetic differences.
+This is consistent with low movement suggested by genetic analysis of harbor porpoise specimen from the North Atlantic.
+Numerous stocks have been delineated with clinal differences over areas as small as the waters surrounding the British Isles.
+Unfortunately, no conclusions can be drawn about the genetic structure of harbor porpoise within Alaska because of insufficient samples.
+Only 19 samples are available from Alaska porpoise and 12 of these come from a single area (Copper River Delta).
+Accordingly, harbor porpoise stock structure in Alaska remains unknown at this time.